makerdao/mips/MIP69/MIP69.md

 * Relays `finalizeRegisterWormhole()`  message to `L1Bridge`
 * `L1Bridge` upon receiving `finalizeRegisterWormhole()` will call `requestMint()` on `WormholeRouter` which will:
     * Call `WormholeJoin.requestMint(wormholeGUID, maxfeePercentage, operatorFee)` which will
-        * Check if this wormhole hasn't been used before
+        * Check if this Wormhole hasn't been used before
         * Check if the debt ceiling hasn't been reached
         * Check the current fee via `WormholeFees`
         * `vat.slip`, `vat.frob`, `daiJoin.exit`